Andrews-Botchway/aws_labels_generator/README.md

-# aws_labels_generator

-# 🖼️ Image Labels Generator with Amazon Rekognition
+# 🖼️ Build an image labels generator using Amazon Rekognition

 This project uses **Amazon Rekognition** to detect and label objects in images automatically.
 Example: upload a photo of a cat → get labels like `Cat 🐱, Animal, Pet`.